 An important and consistent finding is that working memory problems interfere with reading comprehension.
 Reading is a complex skill that requires the simultaneous activation of many different brain processes.
 When reading a word, the reader must recognize the visual configuration of letters as well as the letter order, and he must engage in segmentation (breaking the word into individual sounds).
 Then, while being held in working memory, the phonemes (letter sounds) must be synthesized and blended to form recognizable words.

 To comprehend sentences, several more skills are necessary.
 The reader must not only decode the words, but also comprehend the syntax, retain the sequence of words, use contextual cues, and integrate this with existing knowledge.
 This must be done simultaneously in order for sentences to be understood.

 At the same time, sentences must be held in working memory and integrated with one another.
 Each sentence is read, understood, associated and integrated with the previous one and so forth.
 Eventually the entire paragraph is read and the reader continues to the next one.

 By the end of the chapter both the details and main idea need to be retained in working memory, otherwise the reader may have retained isolated facts but may not know the sequence of events nor understand the main idea.

-Edublox offers multisensory brain-training programs that can help learners overcome moderate to severe reading difficulties.
+Edublox offers multisensory cognitive programs that can help learners overcome moderate to severe reading difficulties.
 Our programs are founded on pedagogical and neurological research and more than 30 years of experience demonstrating that weak underlying cognitive skills account for the majority of learning difficulties.
-Specific brain-training exercises can strengthen these weaknesses, leading to increased academic performance.
+Specific cognitive exercises can strengthen these weaknesses, leading to increased academic performance.

 If you have a child suffering from a reading difficulty, our programs will prove the end of much heartache and struggle for you and your child.